-To the Editor of " The Nursing Record."
+To the Editor of ."
+The Nursing Record."

-MADAM,-"Sketches" are fresh-let us have some It may appear preposterous that a staff nurse should dare to ignore the orders of the sister of the ward, to those nurses trained in a well organized hospital-where the sister is necessarily a three years' nospital-where the sister is necessarily a time years certificated nurse-but my experience was gained in a hospital where the Lady Probationers, some after a few months' experience, were placed in charge of wards over the heads of thoroughly trained nurses of many years' experience-because after all it is experience that does it, and we Pros. looked to the staff nurse and not to the sister for instruction in practical nursing.
+MADAM,--"Sketches" are fresh--let us have some It may appear preposterous that a staff nurse more. should dare to ignore the orders of the sister of the ward, to those nurses trained in a well organized hospital-where the sister is necessarily a three years' certificated nurse-but my experience was gained in a hospital where the Lady Probationers, some after a few months' experience, were placed in charge of wards over the heads of thoroughly trained nurses of many years' experience-because after all it is experience that does it, and we Pros. looked to the staff nurse and not to the sister for instruction in practical nursing.
 This system until quite lately was in vogue at St. Thomas's and Guy's Hospitals, and, I believe, at Middlesex Hospital the Lady Pupils are still given professional procedure over the experienced ward nurses, and that at the London Hospital the certificated nurses have Probationers promoted over them, just according to the choice of the Matron.
-Of course, so long as there is no definite curriculum of training, and no definite period of training, matrons and committees are at liberty to "promote by purchase" or personal inclination; but it is not fair, and is much resented by nurses, although few have the courage to make a just and open complaint.
-It should be a regulation in every training school that a sister should hold a three years' certificate, and have proved herself by character and abilities superior to her colleagues.
+Of course, so long as there the choice of the Marron.
+Of course, so long as there is no definite curriculum of training, and no definite period of training, matrons and committees are at liberty to "promote by purchase" or personal inclina-tion; but it is not fair, and is much resented by nurses, although few have the courage to make a just and open complaint.
+It should be a regulation in every training school that a sister should hold a three word artificate and how proved horself by choracter years' certificate, and have proved herself by character and abilities superior to her colleagues.